sajibsrs/notes-on-dsa/README.md

-# Data structure and algorithm hyperdrive
+# Data structures and algorithms hyperdrive
-Exploring data structure and algorithm in python.
+Exploring simplified data structures and algorithms.
+Examples are written in __Python__ language.

 > Main concept of the topics are language independent.